nervosnetwork/mercury/README.md

 ## Development Process

-The `main` branch is regularly built and tested.
-It is considered already production ready; The `dev` branch is the work branch to merge new features, and it's not stable.
+The `main` branch is built and tested regularly, considered as production-ready; The `dev` branch is the work branch to merge new features, and it is not stable.
 The CHANGELOG is available in [Releases](https://github.com/nervosnetwork/Mercury/releases) in the `main` branch.

 ## Minimum Supported Rust Version policy (MSRV)

-The crate `Mercury`'s minimum supported rustc version is 1.55.0.
+The crate `Mercury`'s minimum supported rust version is 1.55.0.

 ---